Skip to main content

 Have you enabled CUDA?

-This module will benefit greatly from GPU usage.
-Make sure to enable CUDA if you have a compatible GPU available (ENABLE_CUDA=1).
+Make sure to enable CUDA if you have a compatible GPU available (ENABLE_CUDA=1) to take advantage of GPU acceleration.

 Alternative: Run a separate container